rickhohler/repo-merger/RUNBOOK.md

    etc.).
 Each detected golden repo (bare or non-bare) is mirrored into its own workspace identifier and any new fragments are ingested automatically.
 3. Inspect `scan_report.json` for classification decisions (including bare repo detections) and `scan_manifest.json` for ingestion history.
-Manually copy/update golden repos inside the workspace as needed; subsequent scans remain idempotent.
+Each report now stores its results under the `identifier` map keyed by the source label (`--scan-source-id` or the scan directory name), so rerunning the same identifier replaces that section while other identifiers stay available.
+4. Read `scan_failed.txt` for absolute paths requiring follow-up; since `scan_report.json` already records every processed directory, `scan_succeeded` is no longer emitted.

 ## Appendix: Golden pull